The Nitty GrittyWalt Disney World (FL)

 How does Rider Switch work with Virtual Queues?

 You can use rider switch with Virtual Queues.
 Everyone who is riding will need to have a Boarding Group.
-When your Boarding Group is called, set up your Rider Switch when you check in.
-Since the wait after checking in for a Boarding Group can be as much as 40-45 minutes, using Rider Switch may shorten the wait of the second group.
+When your Boarding Group is called, set up your Rider Switch when you check in; as with a regular queue everyone should be present to get the Rider Switch Pass.
+Since you can wait as much as 40 minutes or more to ride after checking in to ride with a Boarding Group, using Rider Switch can substantially shorten the wait of the second group.

-How does Rider Switch work with Genie+, Lightning Lane, and Individual Lightning Lane?
+How does Rider Switch work with Lightning Lanes?

-You can use Rider Switch for rides on which you have a Lightning Lane or Individual Lightning Lane reservation.
-Everyone who wants to ride will need to have the appropriate LL or ILL.
+You can use Rider Switch for rides where you have a Lightning Lane reservation.
+Everyone who wants to ride will need to have the appropriate Lightning Lane Multi Pass or Lightning Lane Single Pass.
 It might seem like each parent would have a short wait anyway and there’s no need to use Rider Switch.
 But remember that Rider Switch offers an opportunity for one kid to ride with both parents.

-What you can’t use Rider Switch for: getting a Lightning Lane for only one parent and then having the second one use the Rider Switch instead.
+What you can’t use Rider Switch for: having only one parent get a Lightning Lane and then having the second one use the Rider Switch to get in the Lightning Lane.
 Cast members will check, and it won’t work.

 How does Rider Switch work with DAS?